 The story begins with the events of May 30, 1921 in Tulsa, Oklahoma.
 Many stores and businesses were closed for the parade scheduled later that morning.
 However, the shoeshine business that employed nineteen-year-old Dick Rowland was open.
 Rowland had been born Jimmie Jones.
-His early life had been difficult as he and his three sisters were homeless and orphaned.
+His early life had been difficult, as he and his three sisters were homeless and orphaned.
 He was eventually taken in by Damie Ford, a divorced black woman.
 Damie moved to Tulsa to be closer to her family, the Rowlands and to take advantage of the better job prospects in the booming city.

 They eventually moved to the Greenwood District, a prosperous Black community that included many different Black professionals.
-These professionals supported one another and the Black community, with the area becoming so prosperous that it was given the nickname Black Wall Street.
+These professionals supported one another and the Black community, with the area becoming so prosperous that it was given the nickname, Black Wall Street.
 When Jimmie started elementary school, he took on the name of Dick Rowland.
 Initially a good student, Dick dropped out during high school and began working at a shoe shine business owned by a white man.

-On that May Memorial Day in 1921, Rowland needed to use the bathroom but because of the Jim Crow laws in place, he was required to use a "colored" bathroom.
-However, there were no "colored" washroom in the white shoe shine parlor so Rowland went to use the bathroom in the Drexel building, something he had done many times previously.
-When he went to step into the elevator, operated by a young white woman named Sarah page, it is believed Rowland tripped and grabbed her arm to steady himself.
+On that May Memorial Day in 1921, Rowland needed to use the bathroom, but because of the Jim Crow laws, he was required to use a "colored" bathroom.
+However, there was no "colored" washroom in the white shoe shine parlor, so Rowland went to use the bathroom in the Drexel building, something he had done many times previously.
+When he went to step into the elevator, operated by a young white woman named Sarah Page, it is believed Rowland tripped and grabbed her arm to steady himself.
 Page screamed in surprise and police were called by a clerk on the first floor who had heard her scream and saw Rowland leaving the building.
 Very quickly, Rowland became a suspect for attempted rape.
+This event became the trigger for the what would become one of the most horrific acts of racial violence in America.

 Discussion